nlpcl-lab/sentential_argument_generation/README.md

 # sentential_argument_generation

-This is a implementation for sentential argument generation.
+This is an official code for a paper "ArgDiver: Generating Sentential Arguments from Diverse Perspectives on Controversial Topics", accepted in NLP4IF 2019.